sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

 ## Install of Gitea for each user

-Use this [Gitea Operator](https://github.com/rhpds/gitea-operator) to provide a Gitea server so each user has access to their own repository and can make code changes.
+We will use this [Gitea Operator](https://github.com/rhpds/gitea-operator) to provide a Gitea server so each user has access to their own repository and can make code changes.

-Follow the instructions from the above guide, or follow these below:
+Follow the instructions from the above guide, OR follow these below:

 ```
 oc apply -k https://github.com/rhpds/gitea-operator/OLMDeploy